-When you think of the beach, you probably think of beautiful golden sands and gentle lapping waves.
+Have you heard about Reynisfjara beach, a stunning black-sand beach in Iceland?
+I guess, when you think of a beach, you probably think of beautiful golden sands and gentle lapping waves.
 Right? 🙂

 But what if I told you…